Eucalyptus: Falling branches

 Some species of eucalyptus drop branches unexpectedly.
 In Australia, Parks Victoria warns campers not to camp under river red gums.
 Some councils in Australia such as Gosnells, Western Australia, have removed eucalypts after reports of damage from dropped branches, even in the face of lengthy, well publicised protests to protect particular trees.
 A former Australian National Botanic Gardens director and consulting arborist, Robert Boden, has been quoted referring to "summer branch drop".
-Dropping of branches is recognised in Australia literature through the fictional death of Judy in Seven Little Australians.
+Deaths have occurred from sudden branch drops such as the death of 22-year old Alifia Soeryo in 2024 who was taking a break under a river gum, and the death of 8-year old Bridget Wright at school in 2014.
+Before both deaths, the trees were either regularly inspected or inspected recently, assessed and not considered dangerous by maintenance, highlighting the unpredictability of gum branch drop.
+In fiction, the dropping of branches is recognised in Australia literature like the fictional death of Judy in Seven Little Australians.
 Although all large trees can drop branches, the density of eucalyptus wood is high due to its high resin content, increasing the hazard.